xbeat/Machine-Learning/README.md

 Retrieval-Augmented Generation (RAG) combines information retrieval with text generation.
 This presentation focuses on two key retrieval techniques: sparse and dense vector tools, implemented in Python.

+## Next Token Prediction and Diffusion with Python

+Introduction to Next Token Prediction and Diffusion

+Next token prediction and diffusion are two powerful techniques in natural language processing and image generation.
+Next token prediction is used in language models to predict the next word or token in a sequence, while diffusion models generate high-quality images by gradually denoising random noise.
+This presentation will explore both concepts, their applications, and implementation in Python.

 ## Sequence-to-Sequence for Unordered Sets in Python

 Order Matters: Sequence to Sequence for Sets